-Over the next 3 years we will work to implement 2 pilot projects that will recycle treated grey water from buildings to establish Urban Green Spaces (UGS) alongside with capacity building of communities in the city of Antofagasta in the North of Chile.
+Over the next three years we will work to implement two pilot projects that will recycle treated grey water from buildings to establish Urban Green Spaces (UGS) alongside with capacity building of communities in the city of Antofagasta in the North of Chile.

 Our project UWAD – Upcycling Water in Atacama Desert is the WINNER of the international competition “SUMATE BHP: WALKING TOGETHER TOWARDS CLIMATE CHANGE ADAPTATION”.

 Our interdisciplinary team will work three years creating better life conditions in the North of Chile: Social Cities 2030, Architecture & Human Rights, IVL Swedish Environmental Research Institute, ARGES, ICK Engineering and our partners the Chilean Ministry of Housing MINVU and the Ministry of Education MINEDUC-JUNJI.

 The competition was launched by BHP and Fundación Chile.
 Cecilia Azar, manager of Social Value Americas at BHP, expressed:

 “We hope that, based on these pilot experiences, their executors can hope that in the future they will be scaled up and replicated in other territories nationwide”.

 Atacama Desert in Chile is the driest desert in the world.
 Antofagasta is the biggest city in this area, with the lowest rate of Urban Green Spaces (UGS) in Chile: 6 times less than the minimum recommended by the World Health Organization: 9 m2 per inhabitant.

 This index affects the health condition of the population, from both a psychological and physical perspective.
 On the other hand, 90% of the Antofagasta inhabitants have no or scarce access to the UGS.